maulvi-zm/Seleksi-Labpro/README.md

 $ npm run test
 ```

+## Deployment

+This application has been deployed to [https://seleksi-labpro-538a79323cdf.herokuapp.com/films](https://seleksi-labpro-538a79323cdf.herokuapp.com/films).

 ## Design Pattern

 For a detailed explanation about the design pattern, please refer to [design pattern explanation](/docs/design-pattern.md).